IntegratedQuantum/EnterTheBlack/README.md

 # EnterTheBlack
-A 2d space game where you can explore the galaxy and where you can make friends or enemies with other species.
+A 2d space game where you can explore the galaxy and where you can make friends or enemies with alien species.
 This game is currently WIP, but that's the goal.

-## Features of the game:
+## Current Features of the game:
 ### A working offline multiplayer:
 - 2 people can fight each other in different space ships.
 - 6 Different ships